 Offering Same Day Appointments

-If you have suffered an injury while at work, allow our team at Oregon Medical Centers to give you the medical attention that you need.
+If you have suffered anything like a back injury at work, allow our team at Oregon Medical Centers to give you the work injury treatment in Salem, Oregon that need.
 Our team understands the importance of getting you back to full health and ready to return to work as soon as possible.
 We work hard to make sure that your injuries are given proper care, ensuring that the best treatment plan is implemented to meet your personal needs.
 Through the use of multiple therapies and techniques, we are able to provide you with comprehensive care that is effective and reliable.
 Furthermore, our friendly office staff is able to assist you with any paperwork that our physicians need to fill out.

 Some common causes of worker injuries include: